chenglou/react-state-stream/README.md

 When I said first-class, I mean that we need to realize that unmounting transition is not reserved for just animation.
 With this library (demo 3 specifically) we gain new ways of expressing some UIs:

-  - Imagine a photo app where swiping left/right shows the prev/next picture.
+  - Imagine a photo app where swiping right shows the next picture.
 If we swipe and hold midway, there are two photos on the screen at that moment.
 With the transition wrapper, we don't have to take care of that logic in our main view!
 Picture 1 will infinitely stay in "unmounting" mode and picture 2, in "mounting" mode.
+In reality we've only specified one photo component in the view.
   - If we wrap the whole app in a transition wrapper, we can do portrait-landscape crossfade for free.

 Thanks to this mentality (i.e. animation is really just a state stream), there are very little library-specific code here.
 Like, 40 lines (to change some existing React behaviors) + some general sequence helpers.